PaulleDemon/font-tester-chrome/readme.md

 For development you can also use
 `npm start`, but you won't be able to load it as extension but as a react app.

+Some important notes:
+* The extension attaches to a [shadowdom](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), this is to avoid page style affecting the widget style.